|

 up on the right side in the second octave.
 I have to greatly

-adjust my playing on kalimbas that go beyond an octave and
+adjust my playing on kalimbas that go beyond an

 KM: That's where I like them the